-Enjoy your breakfast, our marvelous tour will begin with a visit to the fascinating Pyramids and Sphinx at the Giza Plateau, Prepare to be dazzled by its sheer size, an imposing, dominant figure lording it over the plateau.
-Your private guide will then lead the away to the Saqqara Necropolis where innumerable temples and tombs strewn across the sands are awaiting you.
-It’s at Saqqara where you will see Djoser’s famed Step Pyramid, the precursor, or prototype of Cheops.
+After breakfast, we start the tour by visiting the fascinating Pyramids and Sphinx at the Giza Plateau.
+After we head to Saqqara Necropolis where innumerable temples and tombs are strewn across the sands – it’s at Saqqara where you will see Djoser’s famed Step Pyramid, the precursor, or prototype of Cheops.

-Later today, we hop on the overnight train and head to Luxor where our adventure continues, It is a slightly shaky ride but really cool and fun if you like trains.
+Later today, we hop on the overnight train and head to Luxor.

 Meals: Breakfast, dinner

 Your arrival in Luxor is well-timed.
-At around 8 am, our local representative will be waiting to meet you on the quay and accompany you on your private transfer to your chosen hotel.
+At around 8 am, a local representative will be waiting to meet you on the quay to transfer you to your chosen hotel.

 Overnight at Luxor